 I am currently testing, on myself anyways, what I call a process protocol.
 A purification process that is comprised of a lot of well placed(apart from food) proteolytic enzymes.
 I also take specific digestive enzymes with my meals and snacks along with a good bit of prebiotic fiber.
-This all coupled with a reduced calorie intake of about 1500-1700 calories a day with no fruit and no sugar.
+This all coupled with a whole-food/plant-based fare that is approximately 80/10/10.
+80% whole foods.
+20% fat and protein.

 The idea is to transform my alimentary tract, from nose to tail, into the equivalent of an extremely efficient sugar fermenting refinery, an efficient water treatment plant and smooth running septic system by using the same concepts found in septic systems and industrial process plants.
 The end result being to backpedal the effects of aging and then slow down the effects of aging as much as possible until technology can better/best us in that area too.
 All while effectively reducing the metabolic load on my system as a whole.